Emi1699/Jarvis/README.md

 I have not tested it on Windows; do so at your own peril.
 Also, the instructions below assume you are on a UNIX-based machine.

-I am using Python >= 3.7 (i have developed the app on 2 different machines, with different Python version and it works on both).
+I am using Python >= 3.7 (i have developed the app on 2 different machines, with different Python versions and it works on both).

 ## How to Run